Barbara Frietchie (1924 film)

 Lydia Knott, mother of director Hillyer and a well known character actress in her own right, appears quite prominently in this film as a member of the Frietchie family but for some reason she is uncredited.

 Preservation

-Copies of Barbara Frietchie are held by Library and Archives Canada, UCLA Film and Television Archive, and George Eastman Museum Motion Picture Collection.
+Barbara Frietchie is considered completely extant with 16mm prints held by the UCLA Film and Television Archive and George Eastman House.
+An incomplete print is also held by the National Archives of Canada.